rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 <a name="4.225.9.1">4.225.9.1</a> In describing a manifestation consisting of volumes, parts, or fascicles published over a number of years, transcribe the date of the volume, part, or fascicle published first and the date of the volume, part, or fascicle published last, and connect them with a hyphen.

 <a name="4.225.9.2">4.225.9.2</a> Record the date of each volume in a note if considered important.
-Such a note is particularly useful when the order of manufacture does not correspond to the order of the volume numeration (see [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/), [4.226.8.9](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.9)).
+Such a note is particularly useful when the order of manufacture does not correspond to the order of the volume numeration (see [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/), [4.226.8.9](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.9)).

 ## 4.225.91 Date of manufacture on part pages

-<a name="4.225.91.1">4.225.91.1</a> If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, give these additional dates in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.8.91](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.91)).
+<a name="4.225.91.1">4.225.91.1</a> If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, give these additional dates in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.8.91](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.91)).

 If, however, one of these dates is a more accurate reflection of the actual date of manufacture, than the date pertaining to the whole manifestation, give it as a correction as instructed in [4.225.5.4](#4.225.5.4).